 We recommend adding one more to the list: “I’m a workaholic.”

 When we collected data from 1,385 people who took the Type A Personality Test, we focused our attention on self-proclaimed workaholics.
 When a job candidate proudly professes that he or she is a “workaholic,” there is more to this response than employers may realize.

 On the one hand, workaholics are dedicated and determined, and probably get more done than the average person.
-Unfortunately, they’re also more likely to find that their social life as well as their mental and physical health suffers as a result.
+Unfortunately, they’re also more likely to find that their social life as well as their mental and physical health suffer as a result.

 Here are some statistics revealed by our study:

 - 86% of workaholics push themselves to accomplish their goals.